asinasrl/coming-soon-web/README.md

-# OTP Verification
+# Demo Countdown Page

-DEMO System that Performs OTP Verification for Applications or Websites.
+Demo Countdown Tool for Your Website

 ## Screenshots